 From our Synod's website and the Treasury:

-O God, You gave Your servant Ambrose grace to proclaim the Gospel with eloquence and power.
-As bishop of the great congregation of Milan, he fearlessly bore reproach for the honor of Your name.
-Mercifully grant to all bishops and pastors such excellence in preaching and fidelity in ministering Your Word that Your people shall be partakers of the divine nature; through Jesus Christ...
-(Treasury, p.
-992)
+Collect: O God, You gave Your servant John Chrysostom grace to proclaim the Gospel with eloquence and power.
+As bishop of the great congregations of Antioch and Constantinople, he fearlessly bore reproach for the honor of Your name.
+Mercifully grant to all bishops and pastors such excellence in preaching and fidelity in ministering Your Word that Your people shall be partakers of the divine nature...
+[Treasury, p.
+1158]